MartianEddy/celoTutorials101/How to Build a Computer Retail Store using Celo Co ec915149c5574123bdc77efa6bf9aa01.md

 - **useMarketPlace** hook is used to enable access to the context within the application.
 - **getProducts** function uses the `ethers library` to fetch products from the blockchain and return them as an array of Computer objects.
 It uses the fetchContract function to create a new contract instance with the provider passed as an argument, reads the number of products from the contract, and iteratively calls the `readProduct` function to retrieve each product from the blockchain.
 It returns the products as an array of `Computer` objects.

 - **fetchMyProducts** function fetches the products added by the currently authenticated user by calling the `getProductsByUser` function of the smart contract.
 It returns the user’s products as an array of Computer objects.

-- **handleClick** function is an event handler that is triggered when a user clicks the “buy” button on a product card.
-It gets the product index from the clicked button, calls the `buyProduct` function, and triggers a state update to reflect the new product status.
+- **handleClick** function is an event handler that is triggered when a user clicks the "buy" button on a product card.
+It gets the product index from the clicked button, calls the `buyProduct` function, and triggers a state update to reflect the new product status. `buyProduct` function is called to execute the transaction on the blockchain to buy a product.
+It receives the product index and the price as arguments, and executes the transaction `kit` which is used to send transactions to the Celo network, by calling the appropriate methods on the smart contract instances.
+It then returns a boolean value indicating the success of the transaction.

 - **approvePrice** function is called when a user approves a transaction by entering their password.
 It is used to approve the price of the product in the ERC20 contract.
-- **buyProduct** function is called to execute the transaction on the blockchain to buy a product.
-It receives the product index and the price as arguments, and executes the transaction using the ethers library.
-It then returns a boolean value indicating the success of the transaction.

 - **deleteProduct** function is called to delete a product from the marketplace.
 It receives the product index as an argument, and updates the state variables accordingly to remove the product from the marketplace.

 ### Shoppingcart Context